Love Machine (Morning Musume song): Legacy

+In 2025, the song was remade into Thai and was used as the 10th anniversary celebration song for Japan Expo Thailand 2025.

 Track listing

 The lyricist, composer and producer of both songs is Tsunku.
 "Love Machine" was arranged by Dance☆Man, while "21seiki" was arranged by Shunsuke Suzuki.

 8 cm CD

 This is the original edition of the single and has a catalog number, EPDE-1052.